Talladega, Alabama: Education

-Talladega City Schools is the local school district with three elementary schools, one middle school, and one high school in the city.
+Talladega City Schools is the local school district with three elementary schools and one high school in the city.

-Alabama Institute for the Deaf and Blind, the statewide boarding school for the blind and deaf, is in Talladega, being established as a educational institution in 1858.
+Alabama Institute for the Deaf and Blind, the statewide boarding school for the blind and deaf, is in Talladega, being established as an educational institution in 1858.

-Talladega also features the historic Talladega College.
+Talladega also features the historic Talladega College and the Talladega branch of the Central Alabama Community College.